Skip to main content

 If an application is not approved, the LEA is required to liquidate all properly obligated funds within the standard liquidation period.
 If this is not possible, the LEA may be required to transfer all associated expenditures to a different, allowable fund source.
 To ensure allocability, projects in their entirety may need to be transferred, not just the portion of expenditures that cannot be completed within the standard grant timeline.

 The completed application and supplemental documentation must be submitted via email to the CDE Federal Stimulus Team at EDReliefFunds@cde.ca.gov.
-Applications are due by November 1, 2024.
+Applications were due by November 1, 2024.
 Applications submitted after November 1, 2024, will not be considered for liquidation extension and the LEA may be required to identify an alternative funding source for the expenditures.

 ESSER III Plans